midlantica/LovelyBunchOfCoconuts/content/quotes/nothing-is-so-permanent.md

 ---
-title: "Nothing is so permanent"
+title: 'Nothing is so permanent'
 ---

 ## "Nothing is so permanent as a temporary government program."